wsylxy/Arqmath_inference/README.md

-# This is a repo to apply the inference of math dense retrieve based on Arqmath3
+# Apply the inference of math dense retrieve based on Arqmath3

 ## Data preparation
 see `data` branch